nova-pkgs/python/Doc/library/asyncore.rst

    .. method:: recv(buffer_size)

       Read at most *buffer_size* bytes from the socket's remote end-point.
-An empty bytes object implies that the channel has been closed from the other end.
+An empty string implies that the channel has been closed from the other end.

-      Note that :meth:`recv` may raise :exc:`BlockingIOError` , even though
+      Note that :meth:`recv` may raise :exc:`socket.error` with :data:`~errno.EAGAIN` or :data:`~errno.EWOULDBLOCK`, even though
       :func:`select.select` or :func:`select.poll` has reported the socket ready for reading.